sr39/gizmo-debug/cooling/chimes/README.txt

-The CHIMES flag is the 'master' switch.
+The CHIMES flag is the 'top-level' switch.
 When this is switched on, the following changes occur:
   - A 'global variables' structure for the CHIMES parameters is created.
   - An array of 'gas variables' structures is created, one for each SPH particle.
 The array is 'MaxPartSph' long on each processor (same as SphP).
 However, memory for the abundance